samuelsaar/timber-deck/JOURNAL.md

 **Inspired by this, I have decided to turn this box into a little personal computer cyberdeck thing.
-From the looks of things it shouldn't be too hard to fit a raspberry pi 5, a ~50% keyboard, a battery and a 7" screen in this box.**
+From the looks of things it shouldn't be too hard to fit a raspberry pi 5, a custom ~50% keyboard, a battery and a 7" screen in this, maybe even a speaker we'll see.**

 ![IMG_8443](https://github.com/user-attachments/assets/eab4b392-5da6-429c-8c8f-80e3b0d85a59)

-**Today was mostly spent modelling and experimenting with different designs in Blender.**
+**Today was mostly spent modelling and experimenting with different concepts in Blender.
+The dimensions of things is roughly correct, but it's far from a functional design.**

 ![Screenshot From 2025-06-23 10-08-59](https://github.com/user-attachments/assets/9e03b1c5-d571-4bc1-9e4c-d81140613740)
 ![Screenshot From 2025-06-25 21-33-12](https://github.com/user-attachments/assets/f81db2e8-68ff-4bb6-beae-5d34ec129f85)

+### Total time **~6h**